-B-Days: Captain James Cook, Theodore Roosevelt, Dylan Thomas, Nicolo Paganinni, Gerhard Von Gneisenau, Sylvia Plath, Roy Lichtenstein, John Cleese is 76, Freddy De Cordova, Ruby Dee, Roberto Benigni is 63, cartoon illustrator Bernie Wrightson is 67
+B-Days: Captain James Cook, Theodore Roosevelt, Dylan Thomas, Nicolo Paganinni, Gerhard Von Gneisenau, Sylvia Plath, Roy Lichtenstein, John Cleese is 79, Freddy De Cordova, Ruby Dee, Roberto Benigni, Bernie Wrightson

 1916- The entertainment trade magazine Variety has the blurb: "Chicago has added recently to it’s number of so-called Jazz bands."
-Now jazz was around in black neighborhoods for years before, but the form was labeled Ragtime or Syncopation.
+Now jazz had been around in black neighborhoods for years, but the form was labeled Ragtime or Syncopation.
 This is the earliest known use in print of the word Jazz.

 1954- The" Disneyland" television show premieres.
 Up until then the major Hollywood Studios were all boycotting the new upstart medium of television, then mostly done in New York by blacklisted stage actors and writers.
-Dori Schary of MGM called TV “ the Enemy”.
-Walt Disney is the first to break ranks with the major film studios and get into television production and even films the show in Technicolor, figuring television will develop color broadcasting eventually.
+MGM Production head Dori Schary called TV “ the Enemy”.
+Walt Disney is the first to break ranks with the major film studios and get into television production.
+He even filmed the show in Technicolor, figuring television will develop color broadcasting eventually.

 1964- Sonny & Cher married.
 I got you babe!

-1964- Actor and TV pitchman Ronald Reagan made his maiden political speech at a fundraiser for Republican presidential candidate Barry Goldwater.
-He had made political speeches in the past, but this one marks his shedding his acting and union careers to become a full time politician.
+1964- The “ You Choose Speech” Actor and TV pitchman Ronald Reagan made his maiden political speech at a fundraiser for Republican presidential candidate Barry Goldwater.
+He had made political speeches in the past, but this one marks his shedding his acting and union careers to become a full time conservative politician.

 1966- Bill Melendez's Peanuts TV special "It's the Great Pumpkin, Charlie Brown'.